KHTK: Country KRAK

-Talk and Sports
+Talk and sports

-On February 28, 1994, KRAK became KHTK, a Hot Talk station, as "Hot Talk 1140."
+On February 28, 1994, KRAK became KHTK, a hot talk station, as "Hot Talk 1140".
 After a couple of years in the talk format, it flipped to its current all-sports format.
 The call letters "KRAK" would make a brief return in the Sacramento media market as a classic country station at AM 1470 before that station was sold to Radio Disney and is today KIID, airing programming in Punjabi.
-Most recently, the KRAK call letters were assigned to the now-KMPS in Victor Valley, California, also owned by CBS and airing the CBS Sports Radio Network.
+Most recently, the KRAK call letters were assigned to a CBS-owned station in Victor Valley, California, which would later become KMPS.

 KHTK was originally branded as "Sports 1140" before adopting "The Fan" branding in November 2011.
-On January 1, 2013, KHTK began to identify itself as "CBS Sports 1140."
-On July 1, 2013, six months after identifying as "CBS Sports 1140," KHTK switched its branding back to "KHTK Sports 1140", then to "Sports 1140 KHTK".
+On January 1, 2013, KHTK began to identify itself as "CBS Sports 1140".
+On July 1, 2013, six months after identifying as "CBS Sports 1140", KHTK switched its branding back to "KHTK Sports 1140", then to "Sports 1140 KHTK".
 One of KHTK's initial sports hosts was Pro Football Hall of Famer Jack Youngblood, who co-hosted with Mike Remy, the station's former program director.